 Non-federal financial aid options

 Your school’s financial aid office can be useful for more information on scholarships and grants.
-Read through our scholarship guide for more tips on how to find free money for school.
 If you’ve exhausted the possibilities for getting free money to pay for college, then you can turn to private student loans next.

 1. Find out why you didn’t qualify for federal aid